ArenKDesai/Aren-s-Notes/Intractability.md

 Theorem: $VC \leq_p SC$.
 Proof: we assume a black box solver for SC. $VC=G=(V,E)$.
 For each vertex, create a set consisting of each edge incident to $v$.
 This creates a direct correspondence between VC and SC.

-This is a generalization of ver
+This is a generalization of vertex cover.

 ### Set Packing (SP)